 After the World Series title, Loria did spend a bit of money over the next couple of seasons, signing some free agents such as 1B Carlos Delgado, but the team did not return to the postseason.
 Loria by then was busy negotiating with Miami authorities on the construction of a new ballpark in downtown Miami.
 He succeeded in extracting a huge financial commitment towards new digs, and began dismantling the Championship team in 2005, in what was the second great Marlins fire sale, after the one that had followed the team's first Championship in 1997.
 The Marlins did receive some talent in the various trades they pulled, most notably SS Hanley Ramirez, and under rookie manager Joe Girardi exceeded expectations in 2006, showing promise that they would soon again be competitive.
 However, Girardi clashed with Loria and resigned after the season, starting an unending merry-go-round of managers.
 The team stalled around .500 for a few years, but seemed in position to take a huge step forward in 2012, the season they became known as the Miami Marlins and moved into state-of-the-art Marlins Park.
 There was finally some positive buzz around the team.
 Loria hired former Chicago White Sox manager Ozzie Guillen to be his skipper, and splurged on free agents, signing Ps Mark Buehrle and Heath Bell and SS Jose Reyes to huge contracts.
 They started the season well, although Guillen quickly lost favor with a large part of the fan base by praising Cuban dictator Fidel Castro in an interview.
 But soon, the Marlins began to fall in the standings, ending up in last place; recriminations came from all corners, including between Guillen and Bell and Guillen and Loria.
 A number of veteran players were traded away, starting with Ramirez, and another thorough house-cleaning followed the season.

 In what quickly became known as the third great Marlins fire sale, Loria in turn fired Guillen to replace him with rookie manager Mike Redmond, traded away Bell, and then in one fell swoop, sent five veterans to the Toronto Blue Jays in a single trade, including Reyes and Buehrle, ace P Josh Johnson, and C John Buck, an earlier free agent signing.
 The Marlins were left with a roster full of unknown quantities, and a fan base feeling swindled and bitter once again.
-Realizing he may be facing a season of empty seats in his new ballpark, Loria took out a full page add in several south Florida newspapers in late February, but his attempt to build back bridges was not too successful, as he spent most of the 809-word announcement berating the media, fans and players for their negative attitude towards his moves.
+Realizing he may be facing a season of empty seats in his new ballpark, Loria took out a full-page add in several south Florida newspapers in late February, but his attempt to build back bridges was not too successful, as he spent most of the 809-word announcement berating the media, fans and players for their negative attitude towards his moves.
 Attendance at the team's mid-winter fan fest was abysmal, as were advance ticket sales for the season, while everyone was predicting a season of pain and gnashing of teeth for the young team.
+Indeed the Marlins lost 100 games in 2013, but improved significantly in 2014.
+In his typical hot-and-cold management style, Loria decided that it was time again to invest in players, and he signed star OF Giancarlo Stanton, whom everyone had been expected to be traded for prospects as soon as he became too expensive, to a huge long-term contract before the 2015 season, making him the centerpiece of the team for the foreseeable future.
+He also gave GM Dan Jennings the latitude to make some trades and sign some players in order to surround Stanton with a better crew, and as a result a group of solid major league players including 2B Dee Gordon, 3B Martin Prado, P Mat Latos and an aging Ichiro Suzuki joined the Marlins that season.
+However, when the team started the year poorly, Loria stepped over Jennings' head on May 17th to order the firing of manager Redmond and bench coach Rob Leary.
+He then made another head-scratching move when he appointed Jennings, with no managerial or coaching experience at any professional level, as the team's new field manager.
+Jennings was not up to the additional responsibilities and was in turn fired at the end of the season.
+Loria then worked his Yankees connections again to bring in Don Mattingly as his team's new manager for 2016, a move that, for once was welcomed by fans and observers.
+However, that season ended in tragedy with the death of emerging superstar pitcher Jose Fernandez in a boating accident in late September.

 Loria's nephew David Samson was later Marlins President after holding a top front office position with the Expos.